 Of all the targeted Realmgates, there was one that caused great consternation to Sigmar.
 There was something about the archway known as the Gates of Dawn that caused the God-King great foreboding.
 For that assignment he chose the Hallowed Knights and kept his far-seeing gaze upon them especial.

-is whole body invigorated by the lightning travel, Lord-Celestant Gardus landed with a shower of sparks.
-Instantly he swivelled his gaze to find the arched Realmgate, high up the stone stairs of an outcrop that dominated the Ghyrtract Fen.
+For an outcrop that dominated the Ghyrtract Fen.
 Before him were milling slaves, whip-armed taskmasters and several looming icons of the Ruinous Powers.
 Already corrupted warriors had drawn weapons and were advancing upon the newly arrived Stormcast Eternals.